honnibal/claude-skills/README.md

 ask for.

-By shipping files as `.md.txt`, GitHub will render them as plain text rather than as formatted markdown.
-This means you see *everything* --- including any HTML comments or hidden directives --- before you choose to install the skill.
+By shipping files as `.md.txt`, GitHub will render them as plain text rather than as formatted markdown, allowing you to see the content in full.

 **Before installing any skill from this repo (or anywhere else):**